 The targeting of the Raider franchise is a materially different legal litmus from Mayer v.
 Belichick, 2010.
 The instance wherein an organization maliciously and consistently disfavors, inside its sole span-of-control, a single team (business) over decades (to the harm of many financially at-risk entities), remains

 - fraud in the inception, by failure to disclose hidden contract terms in a timely and suitable manner,

-- knowledgeable delivery of a concealed-harm product, whose defect was designed in advance to harm specific financial entities, and did not originate in any way from influences not under NFL control,
+- res ipsa loquitur delivery of a concealed-harm product, whose defect was designed in advance to harm specific financial entities, and did not originate in any way from influences not under NFL control,

 - monopoly price gouging,